-4.5 Associate Chair for Undergraduate Studies
+Associate Chair for Undergraduate Studies

-The Chair appoints a member of the tenure-track or specialized Department faculty to a one-year renewable term as Associate Chair for Undergraduate Studies.
+The Chair appoints a member of the tenure-track or specialized Department faculty to a oneyear renewable term as Associate Chair for Undergraduate Studies.
 The duties of the office include the administration of all aspects related to the Department's undergraduate degree programs, as delegated by the Chair.

-4.6 Liaisons and Other Officers
+Liaisons and Other Officers

-- 1. The Chair serves as the representative of the Department to all officers and bodies outside the Department.
-The Chair may designate a tenure-track or specialized Department faculty member to substitute for her/him on specifically designated occasions. - 2.
-The Chair may appoint a Department faculty member of appropriate rank to serve as the representative of the Chair to particular officers and bodies outside the Department for a one-year renewable term. - 3.
-The Chair appoints, as needed and for a yon-year renewable term, additional officers for specific administrative tasks not enumerated in the Department Bylaws.
+- a) The Chair serves as the representative of the Department to all officers and bodies outside the Department.
+The Chair may designate a tenure-track or specialized Department faculty member to substitute for her/him on specifically designated occasions. - b) The Chair may appoint a departmental faculty member of appropriate rank to serve as the representative of the Chair to particular officers and bodies outside the Department for a one-year renewable term. - c) The Chair appoints, as needed and for a yon-year renewable term, additional officers for specific administrative tasks not enumerated in the Department Bylaws.